 Fundamental Analysis

-Policy and institutions set the tone.
-Clearer rules and institutional participation shape pricing and access.
-Approvals for Bitcoin exchange-traded funds boosted credibility, while measures such as China’s mining restrictions produced temporary drawdowns.
+Policy and institutional involvement can reshape market conditions.
+More predictable rules and institutional participation influence both pricing and access.
+For example, the approval of Bitcoin exchange-traded funds increased mainstream credibility, while regulatory actions—such as mining restrictions imposed in China—have previously contributed to temporary drawdowns.

 Pullbacks During an Uptrend